Introduction to the Old and New Testaments

 The Distinction: The Imperfect Covenant

 "So what's the difference?
 Why have an Old and New Covenant?"
-Both covenants were ushered in by - blood of animal sacrifices for the Old, and the blood of Christ for the New.
+Both covenants were ushered in by “the shedding of blood” - blood of animal sacrifices for the Old, and the blood of Christ for the New.
 But, Christ's blood of the New Covenant does what could not be done in the Old - forgive sins.
 The Old Testament prophets hundreds of years before, foretold the coming of a second covenant.
 Moreover, the New Testament also teaches that Old Testament was imperfect because it could not offer forgiveness of sins.
 Instead, each year the sins were "rolled back" until Christ's ultimate sacrifice.
 The entire book of Hebrews is devoted to showing that the Old Covenant is inferior to the New, and that New Testament Christians should not abide by this inferior covenant when they have something so superior.
 In fact, the writer of Hebrews actually quotes the a passage from Jeremiah to make this point (Hebrews 8:6-13).

 Another significant difference is who God gave the covenant to.
 The Old Testament was a covenant given strictly for the Jews, or Israelites.
 Non-Jews, or Gentiles, could adopt the Jewish covenant and become "prostelytes", but there was no special law and relationship offered that was for the Gentiles as the Old Testament was for the Jews.
 However, the New Testament made no distinction.
 One of the great things about the New Testament is that God's message and special covenant relationship is extended to all races and peoples.
 Consequently, the writings of the Old Testament generally track the story of the Israelites with a few exceptions, and the New Testament writings contain the gospel of Jesus and of the spread of the gospel all over the world, as well as directions for the new Christians.